Bitcoin price: Why is crypto crashing? Why Bitcoin is down today - and BTC, Ethereum, Dogecoin, Cardano prices

 Elon Musk: Tesla 'most likely' to accept Bitcoin again following suspension over environmental concerns

-The bullish rise and increased confidence in Bitcoin could see it remain at prices fluctuating between $60,000 and $70,000 in future, but with increased resistance as it looks toward a $100,000 price prediction in 2022.
+The bullish rise and increased confidence in Bitcoin could see it remain at prices fluctuating between $60,000 and $70,000 in future, but with increased resistance as it looks toward a $100,000 price prediction for the year ahead in 2022.